 Explore Malta’s spiritual heritage at the Tarxien Temples

 A visit to these temples will give you yet another opportunity to explore the spiritual heritage of Malta.
 You will also learn a bit of Malta’s history and take excellent pictures.
-This is not to mention that you shall have the chance to relax as well.
+That is not to mention that you shall have the chance to relax as well.

 Peek at Malta’s rich historical heritage at the Ħaġar Qim

 By paying a visit to these temple ruins, you will get the rare opportunity to peek at the history of Malta.
-This is because the temple played a vital role in Malta’s past.
+That is because the temple played a vital role in Malta’s past.
 It therefore also assists you in accomplishing some scholarly feats.
 Do take some photos as well.

 For well over 2,000 years, the Grand Harbour has served as a port of entry for goods and international visitors to Malta.
 It also doubles up as a great tourist destination owing to its scenic and breathtaking views.
-This is not to mention the strategic role it played in shield Malta from military invasions.
+That is not to mention the strategic role it played in shield Malta from military invasions.

 In light of the above resources, you must spare some of your time to visit the harbor.
 By standing strategically at the port, you will get to observe the surrounding environments.
 You will get to gaze at the beauty and even capture snapshots.